Skip to main content

 Major Trails And Attractions

 The conservation area offers opportunities to explore pristine cloud forest ecosystems along trails that wind through moss-covered trees and past cascading streams.
 Birdwatching is a major attraction, with the cloud forest harboring colorful tanagers, hummingbirds, and other species characteristic of the Andean-Amazonian transition zone.
 The headwaters of the Sungaroyacu and Chorropampa rivers provide scenic waterfall and stream environments surrounded by lush vegetation.
-The unique cultural heritage of the Codo del Pozuzo area, with its blend of European colonial and indigenous Amazonian traditions, adds a distinctive dimension to the visitor experience.
+The unique cultural heritage of the Codo del Pozuzo area, with its blend of 19th-century European colonial and indigenous Amazonian traditions, adds a distinctive dimension to the visitor experience.

 Visitor Facilities And Travel